abullard1/Arithmetic-Encoder-Decoder/README.md

 # Releases
 An executable version of the app is available as .exe (windows) and .deb (Linux) files in the *Release* Section of this Repository.
-A macOS version and the possibility for an apt repo download will follow shortly.
-A flatpak version will also soon be available.